-The PCG will have effect from 1 July 2019 and will apply where the ALDT has been used to establish an entity's maximum allowable debt from this date.
+The PCG will have effect from 1 January 2019 and will apply where the ALDT has been used to establish an entity's maximum allowable debt from that date.

-However, the current wording as to the date of effect is unclear with regard to whether a risk to prior-year ALDT application is created by the increased requirements under the draft PCG.
-Based on our discussions with the ATO further guidance will be provided on the effective application date in the final PCG.

-This is particularly relevant for taxpayers where the ATO has reviewed the application and conclusion under the ALDT for prior income years but has not formally "signed off" on the Arm's Length Debt Amount (ALDA) in a way that would satisfy the "white" risk zone criteria.
+However, the current wording as to the date of effect of the PCG is unclear with regard to whether a risk to prior-year ALDT application is created by the increased requirements under the PCG.
+This is particularly relevant for taxpayers where the ATO has reviewed the application and conclusion under the ALDT for prior income years but has not formally "signed off" on the Arm's-Length Debt Amount (ALDA) in a way that would satisfy the "white" risk zone criteria.

-In practice, taxpayers will want to meet the rigorous analysis and documentation requirements for both the historical ALDT positions open to review, as well income years beyond 1 July 2019.
+In practice, taxpayers will want to meet the rigorous analysis and documentation requirements for both the historical ALDT positions open to review, as well income years beyond 1 January 2019.

-The draft PCG does not apply to entities considered authorized deposit-taking institutions (ADIs).
+The PCG does not apply to entities considered authorized deposit-taking institutions (ADIs).